himoose/user-docs/docs/features/faq-generator.md

 **Problem**: Process takes longer than 60 seconds.

 **Fix**:
-- Wait up to 2 minutes for long content
+- Wait up to 3 minutes for long content
 - Check internet connection
 - Refresh page and try again
 - Test with different URL (may be site-specific issue)
 - Use manual paste method instead
-- Very long content (10,000+ words) may timeout
+- Very long content (15,000+ words) may timeout.
+In this case, paste the content instead and that should resolve the issue.

 ## FAQs